Applying this one badminton technique strengthens your relationship with stakeholders

 Building connection.

-And the quality of the engagement you can create means the quality of the relationship.
+And the quality of the engagement you can create means the quality of the relationship and keeping your stakeholder network strong and buoyant.

 So, what’s the one thing you can do to keep that engagement high in online conversations?

-Just like badminton and the importance of returning to the centre, returning to the camera pays dividends.
+Just like badminton and the importance of returning to the centre after taking a shot, returning to the camera pays dividends.

 To you it’s a camera.

-To the person you’re speaking with it’s them being looked in the eyes.
+To your stakeholder you’re speaking with it’s them being looked in the eyes.

 To you it can feel odd.

-To the person you’re talking to it means they feel seen and heard.
+To your stakeholder you’re talking to it means they feel seen and heard.

 To you it can feel a bit clunky when you start doing this.